 It's also one of the fastest and slickest OCR programs out there, putting some older applications we've seen to shame.
 Documents are processed and filed rapidly, and you'll soon be jumping quickly between the various Readiris screens, with no need to consult a manual or embedded help file.
 Like all the best apps, it combines a lot of powerful features with a simple and accessible interface.

-Some features, such as support for a maximum of 138 languages and PDF password protection, require a Corporate level package.
-The one below that level is Pro, and then the basic product is just the standard Readiris – and it's still very good, so many of you will be able to get by with the lowest priced package which starts at one-time cost of $49 (about £38) for the software.
+Some features, such as support for a maximum of 138 languages and PDF password protection, require a Corporate level package, which is priced at $199 as a one-time fee.
+The one below that level is Pro, and then the basic product is just the standard Readiris – and it's still very good, so many of you will be able to get by with the lowest priced package which starts at one-time cost of $49 for the software, making it one of the most cost-effective solutions on this list.

-Rossum Data Capture offers an OCR solution with a difference, in that it's aimed at scanning invoices for key information to be exported into whichever program you're using.
+Rossum offers an OCR solution with a difference, in that it's aimed at scanning invoices for key information to be exported into whichever program you're using.

 This could make it especially useful for enterprises with a large number of invoices, especially coming from contractors and suppliers, which may often be in paper form.